How to get here

 National Express Coaches to Brighton leave from London Victoria Coach Station and arrive at Pool Valley in the centre of the city.

-Services are every hour during the day and take about two hours.
+Services are every hour during the day and take about three hours.
 Coaches also run to Brighton from Gatwick and Heathrow airports.

 The closest airport to Brighton is London Gatwick.
 Gatwick is 30 minutes by train to Brighton.